Mapping Obscured Star Formation in the Host Galaxy of FRB 20201124A: Analysis and Results

-Figure~\ref{fig:SFRs} shows that out of the four FRB hosts with detectable radio emission attributable to star formation, FRB\,20201124A is one of two hosts with evidence for dust-obscured star formation and the most heavily dust-obscured with $\mathrm{SFR_{\rm radio}} \approx 4 \times \mathrm{SFR_{\rm optical}}$.
+Figure~\ref{fig:SFRs} shows that out of the four FRB hosts with detectable radio emission attributable to star formation, FRB\,20201124A is one of two hosts with evidence for dust-obscured star formation and the most heavily dust-obscured with $\mathrm{SFR_{\rm radio}} \approx 2.5 \times \mathrm{SFR_{\rm optical}}$.
 Furthermore, FRB\,20201124A is well above the majority of other normal star-forming galaxies at similar redshifts (e.g., the VLA-COSMOS sources).
 A comparison of the radio and optical SFRs suggests that FRB\,20190608B does not have obscured star formation, commensurate with the low $A_V$ value \citep{Gordon2023} whereas FRB\,20191001A shows some mild level of dust obscuration.
-In contrast, the upper limit for FRB\,20210117A is not constraining enough to place a meaningful limit on obscuration.
+In contrast, the upper limits for FRB\,20121102A, FRB\,20190520B, and FRB\,20210117A are not constraining enough to place a meaningful limit on obscuration.
+However, it is worth mentioning that the known PRSs are also too luminous (L$_{PRS}$ $>$ 10$^{29}$ ergs$^{-1}$Hz$^{-1}$; \citealt{Law22}) and compact in size ($<$ 1pc; \citealt{Marcote17}) to be caused by ongoing star formation.
 Moreover, deep radio upper limits from \citet{Law22, Law23} can rule out dust obscuration at a level similar to FRB\,20201124A for five FRBs.
 However, for the majority of FRB hosts, deeper radio observations are required to place tighter constraints on the existence or absence of obscured star formation.